Basic questions about the Lehigh Acres Fire and Rescue District

-A: To get your current ISO rating you can call our Fire Marshall’s Office at 303-5300 (Ext “0″).
+A: To get your current ISO rating you can call our Fire Marshal’s Office at 303-5300 (Ext “0″).
 The ISO rating is very important to your homeowner’s property insurance rates.
 PPC ratings run 1-10, and the lower the PPC rating, the lower you pay in insurance premiums.
 About half of the PPC rating is determined by the fire department by such things as station location, number of personnel, equipment, etc. The other half of the PPC rating is determined by things outside our control like placement and number of fire hydrants and water availability.

 Generally, the closer you are to a fire station or fire hydrant the lower your ISO rating will be.

 Q: How are my property taxes calculated for fire protection?

 A. Fire district tax rates are set by our Lehigh Acres Fire and Rescue District Board of Commissioners each year depending on the needs of the district.
 Commissioners are very mindful of the pressures on homeowners and do everything they can to keep tax rates as low as possible.
 Beginning on October 1, 2015, the fees approved by the voters on November 4, 2014 will replace the ad-valorem method or assessment.

 Q: Why does a fire truck show up for a medical emergency?